 18th kilometres, we went out of Bois de Vincennes, Thomas ran further so he could join Kimbia Kenya organisation, posted 800 metres away, with Claire and Melanie (in charge of the organisation/race).
 Their encouragement boosted me to reach the half-marathon.
 Bastille again in front of us, the route was getting smaller and smaller because supporters were bigger and bigger.
 2 hours, it was a very good pace and I still felt good.

-I had taken with me some pain killers because I had a pain in the malleolus since 1 month when I was 37850075running more than 20 km.
+I had taken with me some pain killers because I had a pain in the malleolus since 1 month when I was running more than 20 km.
 At the 25th I decide to take one pill, before the hills on Quais de Seine, with a little bit of my cereal bar.
 I have to admit that I was feeling bad since the 5th km but I tried to take it as late as possible.
 Ups, downs, then running in a Spa atmosphere before the 28th kilometre.
 We sang, tried to motivate people running uphills!
 I needed to think about something different than my pain…

 30th kilometre, we passed under Bir-Hakeim bridge and I saw Céline, Clemence and Jessica supporters friends.
 I was surprised because I asked them not to tell me where they would be.
 Because three years ago, I found myself looking for some friends at the 32th kilometre and they were not there, mentally it was really hard…